liltux/Pocket-Monitor/README.md

 I setup HTTP get request and response to trigger events and retrieve information.
 Using simple urequests(url) I am able to monitor with Node-Red and if the correct value is sent I can turn on or off our compressor.
 I can also retrieve specific data points as well by editing the responce depending on the information sent to Node-Red and return data specifics such as running state, is On or Off.

+When it first starts it trys to connect to one of several AP we have at our shop.
+This is done by using the mysecrets file to store a tuple of the SSIDs and PASSWORDs that can be iterated through as each connection times out.
+About 5 tries each before moving on.
+If it fails to connect to an AP I notify of problem and enter deepsleep.

+If connection is successful it will try to connect to the server using a GET request URL that is also sending information in the URL.
+The Server responds with a JSON object of the data.
+This data is then displayed to the OLED.

+Using the PRG button on the ESP32 board, if pressed, I call a function that will check the state of the air compressor from the Server Data response.
+Then, if the air compressor is off, I send a GET request url to turn on the compressor, and if the air compressor is on the same is done to turn off the compressor.
+An effective Remote Toggle switch for the air compressor.

 ## Purpose

 This was a simple project to start using and learn HTML requests and how they can be implemented to interface with APIs.